Measuring Inclusion and Diffusion in Europe

 Edited by Paolo Guerrieri and Sara Bentivegna

-2.1 DEVELOPMENT OF THE INTERNET INFRASTRUCTURE As stated in Chapter 1, the availability of a good technological infrastructure is the sine qua non for a positive outcome of the Internet appropriation process.
+2. The Internet in everyday life 2.1 DEVELOPMENT OF THE INTERNET INFRASTRUCTURE As stated in Chapter 1, the availability of a good technological infrastructure is the sine qua non for a positive outcome of the Internet appropriation process.
 In fact, without access points and differentiated forms of connection, the individual process of domestication of technology is doomed to failure.
 To describe the state and quality of the Internet infrastructure in Europe and in the European Member States, three subdimensions (network; affordability; and availability and quality) have been identified to cast light on the various aspects of the real access opportunities offered to individuals.
 In the disaggregation of the infrastructure dimension performed in this research, the network subdimension plays a fundamental role: it comprises indicators which monitor the conditions of the technological infrastructure existing in a given country.
 In other words, the network subdimension constitutes a sort of precondition for Internet diffusion and usage: there can be no development and improvement without a technological infrastructure.
 In recent years, increasingly greater attention has been attached to broadband penetration rate; that is, to the type of connection that permits one to carry out numerous activities (downloading of images, music, and so on), which would be impossible with the old connections.
 This indicator shows how widely broadband access to the Internet has spread in the countries on the general level.
 In fact, the broadband penetration rate describes the number of dedicated high-speed connections per 100 inhabitants.
-Although at times criticized for using individuals and not households as the basis for...
+Although at times criticized for using individuals and...

 You are not authenticated to view the full text of this chapter or article.